Samic8/Samic8.github.io/_drafts/2017-03-15-angular-icon-system.markdown

 </div>

 ### Colors
-This icon system can syncornoise? with the [color system]({% post_url 2017-03-11-front-end-color-organisation %}) outlined in my previous post.
+This icon system can be used with the [color system]({% post_url 2017-03-11-front-end-color-organisation %}) outlined in my previous post.

-We can use [`currentColor`](link to article) as the fill property on the svg inside our svgIcon component and then on the components element use a color class, then the svg will inherit our color.
+We can use [`currentColor`](https://developer.mozilla.org/en/docs/Web/CSS/color_value#currentcolor_keyword) as the fill property on the svg inside our `svgIcon` component and then on the components element use a color class, the svg will inherit our color.

 {% highlight css %}
-.icon { <!-- Class to be used on the svg within the svgIcon template -->
+.icon {
     fill: currentColor;
 }
 {% endhighlight %}
-Note: That the icons we are using in these examples are fill only icons.
-This sort of color inheritence will prove difficult if we needed to use icons with multiple colors, this is a limitation.
+<sub>Note: That the icons we are using in these examples are fill only icons.
+This sort of color inheritance will prove difficult if we needed to use icons with multiple colors, this is a limitation.<sub>

 ### Icon sizing
 In our icon system we are using icons that have equal width and height.
-So that we can similtaously change the width and height with a single value we can set our icons width and height properties to 1em.
-The icons will now equal the current font-size, meanining if we set a font-size of 20px on the parent element the svg will inherit the current font size as both its width and height.
+So that we can simultaneously change the width and height with a single value we can set our icons width and height properties to `1em`.
+The icons will now equal the current font-size, meaning if we set a font-size of 20px on the parent element the svg will inherit the current font size as both its width and height.

 {% highlight css %}
 .icon {